berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 ### Plan for August 16, 2020:
 >- Study data visualization from PCCB.
+X
->- Add ability to generate a dataset with a specified standard deviation, median etc.
+>- Add ability to generate a dataset with a specified standard deviation, median etc. NOT STARTED
->- Add ability to return dataset or store dataset (generate dataset)
+>- Add ability to return dataset or store dataset (generate dataset) ✓
 >- Implement some functions from Excel.
+NOT STARTED
 >- Study some MySQL from that 5 hour-long video.
+DISCONTINUED
 >- Add ability to take info from SQL.
+NOT STARTED
 >- Revise the default directory thing (You can accidentally overwrite a stored file).
+DISCONTINUED

 ### Plan for August 17, 2020:
 >- Study data visualization from PCCB.
+>- Load the DataVisualysis logo.
+>- Study some C++ from that 4-hour long video.
+>- Write the compare_datasets() function in data_visualysis.py
+>- Revise the methods of the DataVisualysis class.
+>- Revise the parameter names of all functions and methods.
+>- Revise data_modeler_exceptions.
+>- Rename files to match the project's name, DataVisualysis.
+>- See if you need class methods.
+>- Add comments.
+>- Look for some duplicate code, slowing down the program.
+>- See if you need to refactor some things.
+>- Revise the check_directory() function.
+>- Download the code and save it in the python_projects folder.

 ### Plan for August 18, 2020: